When I read this article today about British singer-songwriter Kate Bush’s recent live performance, one phrase stood out to me:

 Like most things I think about, thinking about how vocal abilities change over the years led me to ponder how our hormones affect our voice over the course of our monthly menstrual cycle.

-That’s when I remembered this intriguing 1993 study in the Journal of Voice that found premenopausal women (we gals who still get our periods regularly) find it easier to hit high notes during Week 2 of our cycle (the week leading up to ovulation) and struggle to reach high notes during our premenstrual Week 4.
+That’s when I remembered this intriguing 1993 study in the Journal of Voice that found premenopausal women (women who still get periods regularly) find it easier to hit high notes during Week 2 of our cycle (the week leading up to and including ovulation) and struggle to reach high notes during our premenstrual Week 4.

 And another study in the Journal of Voice from 2001 found that our voice also gets a bit shaky in our premenstrual week.